Nick Senzel Player Props: Reds vs. Cardinals

 Nick Senzel At The Plate

-- Senzel is hitting .254 with five doubles, four home runs and 12 walks.
+- Senzel is batting .254 with six doubles, four home runs and 12 walks.

-- He has gone deep in 12.1% of his games this year, and 2.9% of his trips to the plate.
+- In 11.8% of his games this year, he has hit a long ball, and 2.9% of his trips to the plate.

-- Senzel has driven in a run in 14 games this year (42.4%), including four games with more than one RBI (12.1%).
-He has also driven home three or more of his team's runs in one contest.
+- Senzel has driven home a run in 15 games this season (44.1%), including more than one RBI in 11.8% of his games and producing three or more of his team's runs on one occasion..

-- In 42.4% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (12.1%).
+- In 14 of 34 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.